yuehanx05/Projects-/README.md

 ### def best_split(self, dataset, impurity_function):
 The best split function takes dataset and impurity function as inputs and would return the best split variable and split point for each node.
 In order to find the best split variable and best split point for each node, this function would use the values returned by the impurity_reduction and the datasets returned by the get_data function.
-Each testing split variable and each split point would be corresponding with a impurity reduction value and for which split variable and split point who has the maximum impurity reduction would be the best split point and best split variable for that node.
+Each testing split variable and each split point would be corresponding with an impurity reduction value and for which split variable and split point who has the maximum impurity reduction would be the best split point and best split variable for that node.

 ### def get_data(self, split_variable, split_point, dataset):
 This get_data function inputs split variable, split point, and dataset and would return the sub dataset for left and right side nodes, which are also children nodes.